thulotechnology/SeleniumJavaNote/readme.md

 ### Work
-Go to https://www.justwatch.com/ and print all country name in console.
+Go to https://www.justwatch.com/ and print all country names of Africa in console.